dr-bill-c/MYSTRAN/README.md

 - Join the MYSTRAN forum and/or Discord Channel below
 - Contribute your MYSTRAN runs to the list of demonstration problems by posting on the forums, or in our discord channel below
-- Support for True Classically Laminate Plate Theory
-- etc...
-- "All of our documentation can be found in the Docs directory of this github repository"

-# Developmental Goals

-- The default QUAD element is internally composed of 4 tri elements.
-These internal tri elements need a coordinate transformation to allow for orthotropic/anisotropic materials.
-Currently, the default QUAD element is only valid for isotropic materials (though the alternate QUAD element does support anisotropic materials).
-- OP2 support is in work, but if you can help with this, please let us know.
-- As a longer term goal, geometric nonlinear support is desirable.

 # Community
 - [Join our Forums](https://mystran.com/forums)